 Program Goals and Initiatives

-The overall goal of the Single Cell Analysis Program is to accelerate the discovery, development and translation of cross-cutting, innovative approaches to analyzing the heterogeneity of biologically relevant populations of cells in situ.
-Specifically, the program is:
+The overall goal of the Single Cell Analysis Program was to accelerate the discovery, development and translation of cross-cutting, innovative approaches to analyzing the heterogeneity of biologically relevant populations of cells in situ.
+Specifically, the program was:

 - Addressing key roadblocks in analyzing single cells by supporting cross-cutting, transformative research